 These gas fees can be VERY expensive, so it’s wise to check the fees BEFORE you go ahead and mint your NFT.

-You can easily check the ETH gas prices at GAS NOW.
+You can easily check the ETH gas prices using the Ethereum Gas Tracker.

 When selling your photos as NFTs, there are a number of things to take into consideration.
 Since you’re just getting started, you will need to think about specific details of your listings.